 Choose “Network & Internet” from the Settings menu.
 Then select Ethernet.
 On the right, choose “Change adapter settings.”

-Choose the network that is active and right-click on it.
+Choose the network that is active and right-clicks on it.
 Choose “Properties” from the drop-down menu that appears.

-In the Properties window, click on “Internet Protocol Version 4 (TCP/Ipv4).”
+In the Properties window, click “Internet Protocol Version 4 (TCP/Ipv4).”
 Then click on “Properties.”